argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-a-model-or-program.md

 # Running a Model/Program

-**NOTE:  Please be mindful of how you are using the system.
+> **Note**:  Please be mindful of how you are using the system.
-For example, consider running larger jobs in the evening or on weekends.**
+For example, consider running larger jobs in the evening or on weekends

-**NOTE: Please use only Slurm commands, i.e., srun and sbatch, to run your code.
+> **Note**: Please use only Slurm commands, i.e., srun and sbatch, to run your code.
-If you run your code directly using the 'python' command, it may cause conflicts on the system.**
+If you run your code directly using the 'python' command, it may cause conflicts on the system.

 ## Introduction